 The Nobel Peace Prize 1992 "in recognition of her work for social justice and ethno-cultural reconciliation based on respect for the rights of indigenous peoples"

-An exploration and analysis of Antonio Gaudi's iconic architectural masterpiece, the Basilica and Expiatory Church of the Holy Family in Barcelona.
+An exploration and analysis of Antoni Gaudi's iconic architectural masterpiece, the Basilica and Expiatory Church of the Holy Family in Barcelona.
 Known for its sensual design, for having survived world wars, a civil war, years of economic deprivation, and not being completed for over 100 years.

 Four Mexican American boys, some of whom are in the U.S. illegally, compete in the Mate Center competition to develop robots.
 Is there any chance these disadvantaged guys have a chance to win anything?
 What will happen to some of them if they do win and get a lot of notoriety?
 With nothing to lose and something to gain, the young men give it their all.